Eziclip

 Download the zip

-Download every compressed image as one zip — free, watermark-free, processed entirely on your device.
+Download every compressed or converted image as one zip — free, watermark-free, processed right in your browser.

 Questions

 Yes.
-Every level and every download is free, with no watermark on the images, no account and no file-count limit — because the compression runs on your device, not a server.
+Every level, every conversion and every download is free, with no watermark on the images, no account and no file-count limit — because the work runs in your browser, not on a server.

 As many as your device can hold in memory — there's no per-batch limit.
-They compress one after another and download together as a single zip.
+They process one after another and download together as a single zip.

-Balanced and High are visually near-lossless for most photos; Small trades a little quality for the smallest file.
+Medium and Light are visually near-lossless for most photos; Strong trades a little quality for the smallest file.
 The split-screen compare lets you check each result before you download, and your originals are never changed.